 A. The best part of this tour was probably the musicianship in the pit.
 It was led by an old friend, and amazing colleague, named Craig Barna, and at the time was supported by Keith Levenson (Asst.
-Musical Director), and a great friend, and awesome drummer, named Tony DeAugustine.
+Musical Director), a great friend, and an awesome drummer named Tony DeAugustine.
 Craig Barna, with those guys behind him, managed to reinvigorate some of the musical passion that Superstar had 30 years ago.
 JCS is a piece that needs to evolve, it needs to breathe, and it needs to grow.
 It’s simplistic in its design and its form, but great new things can come to the table and allow the arrangements to grow when you have great people there.

 Q. Who have been the biggest influences on your vocal style?

 A. Steven Tyler, Stevie Wonder, Phil Collins, Richard Marx, Bad Company, Freddie Mercury… shit, there’ve been so many, and not just people who are only great vocalists, but good writers and great storytellers.
 They all tell great stories with their songs.